 Distributed by 20th Century Fox, the film’s main cast includes Townsend, Michael Wright, Leon Robinson, Harry J. Lennix, Tico Wells, Harold Nicholas of the Nicholas Brothers, and Diahann Carroll.
-Based on the lives of The Dells, Four Tops, Temptations, and other Motown inspired groups, The Five Heartbeats is definitely a cult classic that will stand the test of time.
+Based on the lives of The Dells, Four Tops, Temptations, and other Motown-inspired groups, The Five Heartbeats is a cult classic that will stand the test of time.

 6. Boyz n the Hood – 1991

 This was the first film debut for Ice Cube and Morris Chestnut.
-I can still remember the silence that came over the theater when Ricky got shot and then the sniffles that followed.
+I can still remember the silence over the theater when Ricky got shot and the sniffles that followed.

 You got knocked the f*ck out!
-Well, we all at least fell the f*ck out from laughing at this classic comedy.
-Friday is a 1995 American stoner buddy comedy film directed by F. Gary Gray in his directorial debut, and also written and narrated by Ice Cube, who also stars in the film.
+We all at least fell the f*ck out from laughing at this classic comedy.
+Friday is a 1995 American stoner buddy comedy film directed by F. Gary Gray in his directorial debut written and narrated by Ice Cube, who also stars in the film.

 Although there were two more Friday films that followed, nothing could compare to the first one.
 We are still waiting for the “Last Friday” film.

-This is literally one my personal favorite films of all time and I’m obviously not the only one that feels that way.
+This is one of my favorite films of all time, and I’m not the only one that feels that way.

-There were several House Party films that followed this original classic but when it comes to those I only have one thing to say, “I knew it, I knew it wasn’t Pierre Cardin.”
-Only those that have sent he film as much as I have, will get that.
+There were several House Party films that followed this original classic, but when it comes to those, I only have one thing to say, “I knew it; I knew it wasn’t Pierre Cardin.”
+Only those that have sent the film as much as I have will get that.

-The film was released in 1990 by New Line Cinema.
-It stars Kid and Play of the popular hip hop music duo Kid’n Play, and also stars Paul Anthony, Bow-Legged Lou, and B-Fine from Full Force, and Robin Harris (who died of a heart attack nine days after House Party was released).
+The Black movie was released in 1990 by New Line Cinema.
+It stars Kid and Play of the popular hip-hop music duo Kid’n Play and Paul Anthony, Bow-Legged Lou, B-Fine from Full Force, and Robin Harris (who died of a heart attack nine days after House Party was released).

 The film was written and directed by Reginald Hudlin, based on his award-winning Harvard University student film.The film grossed $26,385,627 in its run at the box office.

-Somebody please explain to me why Denzel nor Spike Lee won an Oscar for this film.
-The scene when Denzel is outside the police radio station with Nation of Islam standing behind him and he puts his hand up… you already know what happens but that is literally one of the most powerful scenes in film history with just a simple hand gesture.
+Somebody, please explain to me why Denzel nor Spike Lee won an Oscar for this black movie?
+The scene when Denzel is outside the police radio station with Nation of Islam standing behind him, and he puts his hand up… you already know what happens, but that is literally one of the most powerful scenes in film history with just a simple hand gesture.

-Malcolm X is a 1992 American biographical drama film about the African-American activist Malcolm X. Directed and co-written by Spike Lee, the film stars Denzel Washington in the title role, as well as Angela Bassett, Albert Hall, Al Freeman, Jr., and Delroy Lindo.
+Malcolm X is a 1992 American biographical drama film about the African-American activist Malcolm X. Directed and co-written by Spike Lee, the film stars Denzel Washington in the title role and Angela Bassett, Albert Hall, Al Freeman, Jr., and Delroy Lindo.

 Lee has a supporting role as Shorty, a character based partially on real-life acquaintance Malcolm “Shorty” Jarvis, a fellow criminal and jazz saxophonist.